General Relativity Contains the Standard Model

-This is the most important equation in the quantum part of this document.
+This solution to the hierarchy problem is the most important equation in the quantum part of this document.
 It converts Planck masses $\Lambda$ to elementary particle masses $m$, without fine tuning.
 This allows predictions at the Planck energy to be tested at low energy.
 It renders observable the HD coordinate dependence in a Kaluza-Klein theory by converting the masses of the higher order harmonics from Planck masses to elementary particle masses.
 The massive harmonics become the elementary particles.
-This equation follows directly from Itzykson and Zuber [61], the classic quantum field theory textbook.
+We have simply started with the right postulates and are trying to determine the quantum corrections to our classical theory.
+This equation follows directly from the classic quantum field theory textbook, Itzykson and Zuber [61].
+Talk about being hidden in plain sight!
+The answer to the hierarchy problem was right under our noses the whole time!

 The problem of deriving the mass of the electron on purely theoretical grounds now translates into finding the proper values for $\Lambda$ and $\alpha$.
 The search for the values of these parameters for each elementary particle occupies the bulk of the remainder of this document.
 If one substitutes the Planck mass for $\Lambda$ and sets $\alpha$ to 1/137, the mass $m$ obtained is much smaller than the electron mass.
 This problem is opposite the usual one, where the mass of the elementary particle is too large.
-The question arrises, ``What will $\alpha$ have to be to convert a Planck mass to an ordinary mass?"
+The question arises, ``What will $\alpha$ have to be to convert a Planck mass to an ordinary mass?"
 If Eq.\,(\ref{eq:13.4}) is solved for $\alpha$, with $\Lambda$ the Planck mass and $m$ the mass of the electron, one finds $\alpha$ must be larger than 1/137.
 Perhaps $\alpha$ in Eq.\,(\ref{eq:13.4}) is the bare fine structure constant.
 The bare fine structure constant should be larger than 1/137.

 As will be shown, the fine structure constant $\alpha$ starts out at 1, is then reduced to 1/19 by charge screening due to vacuum polarization and finally reduced to 1/137 by the vertex correction.
 Because charge screening due to vacuum polarization is allowed by the Feynman diagram for the mass of the electron, while the vertex correction, which has an external photon line, is not, the value for $\alpha$ in Eq.\,(\ref{eq:13.4}) is 1/19.

-Thus, the ordinary mass scale is actually the quantum-corrected Planck mass.
-Equation~(\ref{eq:13.4}) solves the mystery of why there are these two widely separated levels of mass in physics.
-This has been referred to as the hierarchy problem.
+This means the ordinary mass scale is actually the quantum-corrected Planck mass.